Creative, Unique and Meaningful Ideas for Intentional Gift Giving

 - Magazine subscription

-Gifts that represent shared experiences, interests or something you enjoy doing for them
+Intentional gift giving that represents shared experiences, interests or something you enjoy doing for them

 These gifts are meaningful because they represent your relationship with the recipient.